ischmidt20/ischmidt20.github.io/projects/school.md

 ### **Sacramento County Housing Suitability**
 - **Co-Authors**: Bernard Gburek, Valery Yanez

 In Fall 2019, I took a class on Geographic Information Systems (GIS).
 For a final project, we conducted a suitability analysis to find the best place to construct and sell a home in Sacramento County.
-We collected geospatial data on all sorts of different features, ranging from recent home sale prices to transporation to flood plains.
+We collected geospatial data on all sorts of different features, ranging from recent home sale prices to transportation to flood plains.
 I even used a centerlines file to build a network to calculate travel times to and from important locations such as schools and Amtrak stations.
 The end product was a raster-based suitability model to determine the "optimal" place for new construction.

 ### **Golden State Warriors**